How AI Chatbot is Transforming the Future of Supply Chain and Logistics Industry

 2. Understanding Complex Queries

 AI chatbots excel at handling simple, repetitive queries, but they often struggle with complex, nuanced requests.
-In supply chain and logistics, customer inquiries can range from straightforward tracking requests to complex supply chain disruptions, requiring specialized knowledge that an AI chatbot might not always have.
+In supply chains, customer inquiries range from simple tracking to complex disruptions needing specialized knowledge.

 Key Considerations: